cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

   used.

 All aggregates using the same set of grouping variables appear in a single CSV.
-Grouping variables use prefixes to indicate the format of the column and the originating question.

-* `b_` indicates a binary variable, coded as a boolean (True/False or 1/0).
-  The originating item may be a yes/no question, or the variable may be a binary interpretation of a multiple choice or multi-select item.
-* `mc_` indicates a multiple choice question, where the respondent is able to select no more than one response.
-For example, age in D2.
-* `ms_` indicates a multi-select question, where the respondent is able to select more than one response if desired.
-For example, pre-existing medical conditions in C1.
+### Missing Values

+Grouping variables (including region) will be missing (`NA`) to represent respondents who provided one or more responses to survey items used for indicators (e.g., vaccine uptake) but who  did not provide a response to the survey item used for the particular grouping variable.
+For example, if grouping by gender, we would report the groups: male, female, other, and `NA`, respondents who did not provide a response to the gender question.

+For a given respondent group (25-34 year old healthcare workers in Nebraska, e.g.) sample size can vary by indicator because of the survey display logic.
+For example, all respondents are asked if they have received a COVID-19 vaccination (item V1), but only those who say they *have* are asked how many doses they have received (item V2).
+This means that the sample size for V2 is smaller than that for V1.
+Because indicators are [censored](#privacy) individually, it is possible that V1-derived indicators will be reported for a given group while V2-derived indicators are not.
+In this case, the V2-derived indicator columns will be marked as missing (`NA`) for that group.

 ## Indicators

-The files contain [weighted estimates](../api/covidcast-signals/fb-survey.md#survey-weighting) of the percent of respondents who fulfill one or several criteria.
+The files contain [weighted
+estimates](../api/covidcast-signals/fb-survey.md#survey-weighting) of the
+percent of respondents who fulfill one or several criteria.
 Estimates are broken out by state, age, gender, race, ethnicity, occupation, and health conditions.

 Indicators beginning "hesitant_" (not listed) are variants of other described indicators calculated among respondents who say they would "probably not" or "definitely not" choose to get vaccinated, if offered today (item V3).
 Indicators beginning "defno_" (not listed) are variants of other described indicators calculated among respondents who say they would "definitely not" choose to get vaccinated, if offered today.

 We plan to expand this list of indicators based on research needs; if you have a public health or research need for a particular variable not listed here, please contact us at <delphi-survey-info@lists.andrew.cmu.edu>.

 ### Symptoms